cnochur-saunders/cnochur-saunders.github.io/README.md

 The Portfolio Project provides a valuable opportunity to showcase your skills, experiences, and projects in a professional and visually appealing manner.
 Whether you're a freelancer, job seeker, or entrepreneur, having a well-designed portfolio website can make a significant difference in your online presence and career opportunities.
 License

+Still to do:
+- Implement the getrepos function securely to display latest 3 github repos
+- Enable the contact form
+- Add more styling (h1, bkgr ... etc.)

 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Acknowledgements